Helicobacter pylori: Infection

 The inflammatory response caused by bacteria colonizing near the pyloric antrum induces G cells in the antrum to secrete the hormone gastrin, which travels through the bloodstream to parietal cells in the fundus.
 Gastrin stimulates the parietal cells to secrete more acid into the stomach lumen, and over time increases the number of parietal cells, as well.
 The increased acid load damages the duodenum, which may eventually lead to the formation of ulcers.

 Helicobacter pylori is a class I carcinogen, and potential cancers include gastric mucosa-associated lymphoid tissue (MALT) lymphomas and gastric cancer.
 Less commonly, diffuse large B-cell lymphoma of the stomach is a risk.
-Infection with H. pylori is responsible for around 89 per cent of all gastric cancers, and is linked to the development of 5.5 per cent of all cases of cancer worldwide.
 Although the data varies between different countries, overall about 1% to 3% of people infected with Helicobacter pylori develop gastric cancer in their lifetime compared to 0.13% of individuals who have had no H. pylori infection.
 H. pylori-induced gastric cancer is the third highest cause of worldwide cancer mortality as of 2018.
 Because of the usual lack of symptoms, when gastric cancer is finally diagnosed, it is often fairly advanced.
 More than half of gastric cancer patients have lymph node metastasis when they are initially diagnosed.